Microservice-API-Patterns/LakesideMutual/FAQ.md

 ```

 This just means that the application was unable to connect to the [Spring Boot Admin](spring-boot-admin) application.
 If you haven't started the Spring Boot Admin, the warning can be safely ignored.

+## Why aren't you using Lombok?
+The DTO (data transfer object) classes require a lot of repetitive code (e.g., getters, setters, code to map between entities and DTOs, etc).
+We could use a code generator like [Lombok](https://projectlombok.org/) to get rid of this boilerplate.
+However, we decided against using a tool
+like this, because they usually require additional IDE plug-ins which complicates the initial setup process.